On the energy equality for the 3D incompressible viscoelastic flows: Introduction

 a.e. $t \in(0, T)$;\\ \end{definition}

-Now we state our main results. \begin{theorem} Let $\Omega$ be a bounded convex domain in $\mathbb{R}^{3}$ and $(u, {\bf F}, P)$ be a weak solution to the initial-boundary value problem \eqref{1.1} in the sense of Definition \ref{def1}.
+Now we state our main results. \begin{theorem} Let $\Omega$ be a bounded domain in $\mathbb{R}^{d}\,(d\geq 2)$ with Lipschitz boundary $\partial\Omega$ and $(u, {\bf F})$ be a weak solution to the initial-boundary value problem \eqref{1.1} in the sense of Definition \ref{def1}.
 Assume that for any $0<\tau< T$

 and

 then the energy equality \eqref{1.2} holds for all $t \in [0, T ]$. \end{theorem} \begin{remark} The authors in \cite{HZ} proposed that it would be very interesting to investigate energy identity of system \eqref{1.1} with boundary effect.
 Theorem \ref{th1} gives a positive answer to it.
 In addition, we don't need to assume $\dive{\bf F^{\top}}= 0$ in the system \eqref{1.1}. \end{remark} \begin{remark} We will note that and